elicatza/jellicle-songs/README.md

 # Jellicle songs
-My music manager that is a nightmare to manage, but works incredibly well.
+My music manager that is a nightmare to manage, but works surprisingly well.

 ## Usage
 Add [n]ew [p]laylist with [m]etadata